 If you find yourself downtown at mealtime, head to the Old Market , where you'll find everything from fine French dining to a corner hot dog stand.
 If you're looking for an outstanding steak dinner, try Omaha Prime , where you'll select your steak from a table-side array of cuts.
 For eclectic Italian, try Vivace , where big plates of homemade pasta, irresistible risottos and an extensive Italian wine list are the order of the day.
 M's Pub , one of Omaha's favorite spots, offers an outstanding array of options.

 If you're craving a big, juicy burger and an icy cold brew, stop into Billy Froggs .
 Veggie lovers enjoy the good food and fresh atmosphere at Dazy Maze: A Veggie Place .
-For special occasions, try the French Cafe or V. Mertz , two Old Market mainstays featuring romantic ambiance, exceptional service and some of the best food in town.
+For special occasions, try V. Mertz , two Old Market mainstays featuring romantic ambiance, exceptional service and some of the best food in town.
 Just west of the Market sits the Flatiron Cafe , the perfect place for a business lunch or a romantic dinner.
 For old-style Italian dining, try Caniglia's Original Restaurant .

 When you're ready to enjoy that famous Omaha steak, try one of the many traditional steakhouses in midtown.
 Anthony's Restaurant and Cocktail Lounge and Gorat's Steak House are two of the oldest and finest in the city.
 Locals flock to The Drover to enjoy the Whiskey Steak and the freshest salad bar around.
 If you're a barbecue lover, don't miss McKenna's Blues, Booze & BBQ .
 And for a quick bite, try the Dundee Dell or Goldbergs .